nikki-experiments/dev-setup/REACT-PROJECT-SETUP.md

 NPM comes installed with Node.js.
 To update npm to the latest version run: `npm install -g npm@latest`

+## Install Live Server in VS Code

+When using VS Code, you can use Live Server (a lightweight web server) to serve your JavaScript application.
+Add and install it in your VS Code extensions.
+Restart VS Code for it to take effect.

+To use it, simply right click on your index.html file and choose Open with Live Server in the dropdown.
+This will open a browser and point to the address where your web application will be served from.

 ## Install Yarn Globally

 When NPM 4 was the latest, Yarn was a must because it produced a yarn.lock file that NPM didn't.
 There was no need to use messy shrinkwrap files.
 Instead Yarn locked down your dependencies for easy management.
 Now that NPM 5 is in use, the only real benefit of Yarn is that it still builds dependencies faster than NPM.
 When NPM improves speed I'll switch back to it.
 Until then I'll continue using Yarn.